MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 ```

 This configuration file is used to download Office installation files and then deploy them to the broad group.
-The settings are exactly the same as the first configuration file, except the source path points to a different folder (SAC), and the installation channel and update channel are both set to Semi-Annual Channel (Targeted).
+The settings are exactly the same as the first configuration file, except the source path points to a different folder (SAC), and the installation channel and update channel are both set to Semi-Annual Channel.

 ## Step 4: Customize the configuration files for your environment